monsterlimo/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 ## API Usage ##

-The Consumer System SHALL only use the amend appointment capability to amend future appointments where appointment start dateTime is after the current date and time.
-If the appointment start date is in the past the provider SHALL return an error.

-The appointment amend capability utilises the PATCH verb as outlined in the HL7 FHIR [RESTful API](http://hl7.org/fhir/http.html#patch) documentation.
+The appointment amend capability utilises the `PATCH` verb as outlined in the HL7 FHIR [RESTful API](http://hl7.org/fhir/http.html#patch) documentation.
 The use of the PATCH verb will be restricted as per the following rules:
 * The request body type SHALL follow the FHIRPath format as this is JSON/XML agnostic.
 * The request SHALL only use the FHIRPath "replace" type operation to reduce complexity.
 The other operations "add", "delete", "insert" and "move" SHALL NOT be used.
 * As PATCH is a FHIR update operation so the `_format` parameter, `Accept` header and `Prefer` header functionallity SHALL apply to the response.

+The Consumer System SHALL only use the amend appointment capability to amend future appointments where appointment start dateTime is after the current date and time.
+If the appointment start date is in the past the provider SHALL return an error.

 ### Request Operation ###